kellymondor/tap-linkedin/README.md

 To make this Tap work with a Target, clone both projects and follow these instructions:

+NOTE: I am keeping this repo private - scraping LinkedIn is not illegal but I don't want to advertise what we're doing to the world.

 ## Usage

 This section dives into basic usage of `tap-linkedin` by walking through extracting